-Like us, you’re probably longing for travel, and keenly making plans for your next great getaway.
 If you love the idea of a holiday destination with a difference, you’ll enjoy hearing about the adventures of NICK and SANDRA FELGATE.
 They live in Discovery Bay with their three children, Theo (14), Eden (10) and Nova (8).
-In July 2019, they travelled to Mongolia on a private family trip that was custom-designed by Adrian Bottomley, founder of adventure travel specialists Whistling Arrow.
+Among their most memorable holidays from Hong Kong was a private family trip that was custom-designed by Adrian Bottomley, founder of adventure holiday travel specialists Whistling Arrow.
 Here, Sandra recounts some of the amazing highlights of the experience.

 I’m a designer and sometimes yearn to get away from it all to find inspiration.
 Nick and I have always had a wish to go to Mongolia.
 It’s one of the few truly wild places left on the planet.
 We wanted the opposite of Hong Kong.
 A quiet place where we could think and recharge, and reconnect with each other and nature.
 We also wanted an immersive insight into a simpler way of living (and authentic nomadic culture) before it begins to disappear completely.